chris42/christiansaga.de/pages/about.md

 ### Privacy policy
 I am committed to safeguarding the privacy of my website visitors.
 I may collect, store and use the following kinds of personal information:

-* Information about your visits to and use of this website, including referral source and website navigation
+* Information about your visits to and use of this website, including referral source and website navigation.
+Webserver logs get purged every 8 weeks, statistics are only gathered anonymized.
 * Information that you provide to me for the purpose of interacting with me, e.g. your name, website and email address in comments
 * Any other information that you choose to send to me